Publishing Resources

 If you’ve published before, or have experience in the publishing industry, you may successfully manage your career without the help of an agent; however, most first-time authors will benefit from an agent’s knowledge and contacts.

-Of course, while some writers may want to control their financial affairs, many writers are not business people and don’t want the burden of negotiating contracts and administrating royalties.
+Of course, while some writers may want to control their financial affairs, many writers are not business people and don’t want the burden of negotiating contracts and administering royalties.
 For a fee — usually about 15% — an agent will do this work on your behalf.

 An agent will usually ask you to sign a form outlining the conditions of your arrangement.
 If you have questions about such an agreement, organisations such as The Australian Society of Authors provide contract-assessment services (see the link at the end of this article).